aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 Following some header information, the rest of the `cloudformation.yaml` file describes the resources that CloudFormation deploys.
 The sections of that file can be grouped together under the following general headings:

-* **Node Authorization**: Creates a NodeInstanceProfile, attaches a NodeRole to it, and connects it to an IAM Identity Mapping that Karpenter uses.
+* [**Node Authorization**]({{< relref "#node-authorization" >}}): Creates a NodeInstanceProfile, attaches a NodeRole to it, and connects it to an IAM Identity Mapping used to authorize nodes to the cluster.
 This defines the permissions each node managed by Karpenter has to access EC2 and other AWS resources.
 This doesn't actually create the IAM Identity Mapping.
 That part is orchestrated by `eksctl` in the Getting Started guide.
-* **Karpenter Controller Authorization**:  Creates the `KarpenterControllerPolicy` that is attached to the service account.
+* [**Karpenter Controller Authorization**]({{< relref "#karpenter-controller-authorization" >}}):  Creates the `KarpenterControllerPolicy` that is attached to the service account.
 Again, the actual service account creation (`karpenter`), that is combined with the `KarpenterControllerPolicy`, is orchestrated by `eksctl` in the Getting Started guide.
-* **Interruption Handling**: The interruption handling sections of this file allow the Karpenter controller to see and respond to interruptions that occur with the nodes that Karpenter is managing.
-See the [Interruption](https://karpenter.sh/docs/concepts/deprovisioning/#interruption) section of the Deprovisioning page for details.
+* [**Interruption Handling**]({{< relref "#interruption-handling" >}}): Allows the Karpenter controller to see and respond to interruptions that occur with the nodes that Karpenter is managing.
+See the [Interruption]({{< relref "deprovisioning#interruption" >}}) section of the Deprovisioning page for details.

 A lot of the object naming that is done by `cloudformation.yaml` is based on the following:

 * Cluster name: With a user name of `bob` the Getting Started Guide would name your cluster `bob-karpenter-demo` That name would then be appended to any name below where `${ClusterName}` is included.

-* Partition: Any time an ARN is used, it includes the partition name to identify where the object is found.
+* Partition: Any time an ARN is used, it includes the [partition name](https://docs.aws.amazon.com/whitepapers/latest/aws-fault-isolation-boundaries/partitions.html) to identify where the object is found.
 In most cases, that partition name is `aws`.
 However, it could also be `aws-cn` (for China Regions) or `aws-us-gov` (for AWS GovCloud US Regions).

 # Node Authorization

-The following sections of the `cloudformation.yaml` file set up permissions related to what Kubernetes nodes created by Karpenter can do with EC2 and other AWS features.
+The following sections of the `cloudformation.yaml` file set up IAM permissions for Kubernetes nodes created by Karpenter.
 In particular, this involves setting up an instance profile and attaching a node role to that profile with the following objects:

 * KarpenterNodeRole